 The Department of Graduate and Continuing Education offers:

-As a student in one of our 30+ graduate programs, you’ll work closely with accomplished faculty members who are experienced practitioners and researchers.
-You’ll also benefit from our collaboration with industry partners who offer exceptional hands-on learning opportunities and internships.
+As a student in one of our 30+ graduate programs, you will work closely with accomplished faculty members who are experienced practitioners and researchers.
+You will also benefit from our collaboration with industry partners who offer exceptional hands-on learning opportunities and internships.
 And, you will have the facilities and resources of a first-class liberal arts and sciences university at your fingertips.

 Complete our online admissions application and go further with Worcester State University.